opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/compute_instance_v2.md

 * `security_groups` - (Optional) An array of one or more security group names to associate with the server.
-Changing this results in adding/removing security groups from the existing server. *Note*: When attaching the instance to networks using Ports, place the security groups on the Port and not the instance.
+Changing this results in adding/removing security groups from the existing server.
+-> **Note:** When attaching the instance to networks using Ports, place the security groups on the Port and not the instance.

 * `availability_zone` - (Optional) The availability zone in which to create the server.
 Changing this creates a new server.